9 Ways to Fix “Network Discovery Is Turned off” in Windows 10

 Network Discovery is a feature included in Windows 10 that allows its users to find other devices connected to the network with this feature turned on.
 It is utilized to share folders and files among various devices on the network.
 It is also possible to share printers that are locally attached to complete errands for other computers connected to the network.

-If enabled this feature, it will make the IP address and other details public to the network.
-Therefore, anyone on the same network can access the folders and files that are on your computer.
-However, the permissions to each folder and file on the computer is modified separately by using the permissions settings inside the properties.
+If this feature is enabled, it will make the IP address and other details public to the network.
+Therefore, anyone on the same network can access the folders and files on your computer.
+However, the permissions to each folder and file on the computer are modified separately by using the permissions settings inside the properties.

-We’ve provided 8 solutions to solve this issue and each of these solutions is applicable to Windows 10.
+We’ve provided nine effective solutions to solve this issue and each of these solutions is applicable to Windows 10.
 It is possible to expand the table below and switch to the appropriate solution easily.

 Method 1: Choose the right Sharing Mode

-Windows has two different network profiles that are private and public.
+Windows has two different network profiles: private and public.
 It is important to make sure you are aware of two issues connected to these profiles.
 First, allow network sharing for private profiles only.
-And then, be sure to switched the current network to private profile.
+And then, be sure to switch the current network to a private profile.

 Sometimes the private sharing feature is turned on while you’re using your public profile.
 This causes issues.
 This is why you must know what to do.